-The definition of a strategic shift does not include any bright lines; therefore, judgment will be needed to determine whether a disposal constitutes a strategic shift.
-Furthermore, the FASB did not define "major" for purposes of determining the effect of a disposal transaction on an entity's operations and financial results.
+For purposes of evaluating if there has been a strategic shift, the FASB did not provide any bright-lines or otherwise define the term "major."
 We believe major to be a quantitatively high threshold given the disclosure requirement added to ASC 360-10 related to the disposal of an individually significant component of an entity that does not qualify for presentation as a discontinued operation (see section 3.5.4, Disclosures for individually significant disposals that do not qualify for reporting as a discontinued operation).
-Additionally, we believe that a significant gain or loss on sale is not, by itself, determinative of whether the component (or group of components) being disposed of represents a strategic shift that has or will have a major effect on an entity's operations and financial results.
+Further, we believe that a significant gain or loss on sale is not, by itself, determinative of whether the component (or group of components) being disposed of represents a strategic shift that has or will have a major effect on an entity's operations and financial results.
 However, understanding the reason for a significant gain or loss on sale may be a qualitative factor in making the determination.

-In remarks at the 2015 AICPA National Conference on Current SEC and PCAOB developments, a member of the SEC staff commented that the quantitative factors in ASC 205-20's examples of disposals that represent discontinued operations (refer to section 2.4, Illustrations) are illustrative and do not establish thresholds by which to determine whether a disposal represents a strategic shift that has a major effect on an entity's operations and financial results.
+In remarks at the 2015 AICPA National Conference on Current SEC and PCAOB developments, 1 a member of the SEC staff commented that the quantitative factors in ASC 205-20's examples of disposals that represent discontinued operations (refer to section 2.4, Illustrations) are illustrative and do not establish thresholds by which to determine whether a disposal represents a strategic shift that has a major effect on an entity's operations and financial results.
 The comments also highlight that judgment is required to determine which financial results should be considered in making such an evaluation.
-The staff person noted that entities should consider financial metrics that are prominently presented in the financial statements (e.g., revenue, total assets and net income) or metrics communicated to investors.
+The staff person noted that entities should consider financial metrics that are prominently presented in the financial statements (e.g., revenue, total assets and net income) and metrics communicated to investors.
 In this regard, the staff provided the following example and perspective excerpted from the speech: